omgnetwork/fee-burner/docs/timeline.md

 This sprint will consist of tasks connected with fee-burner contract.

 ### Tasks
+- Prepare integration tests;
 - Prepare fee-burner contract design, API;
-- Implement fee-burner contract with its tests;
+- Implement fee-burner contract with its tests.

 ## Third sprint